PUMCwwq/COPD_multiomics/01_Data_preprocessing/readme.md

 # Data acquirement and preprocessing
 Patients with a prior diagnose of COPD were recruited from five medical centers of Guizhou province, southwest China.
 Nasal swabs, blood samples, chest inspiratory phase CT scans, and baseline information were collected.

-The code (Data_preprocessing.R) includes 3 parts:
-1. KNN method for imputing missing values of radiomics.
-2. Continuous variables were normalized collectively.
-3. Categorical variables - SNPs associated with COPD or lung function were filtered.

 # Baseline information
 Baseline information including demographic data was collected from health assessment questionnaire.
 Laboratory tests were performed in the hospitals’ laboratory department.
 # Radiomics